 - Identify the gap: First, establish the facts.
 Are your actuals higher or lower than your forecast?
 By how much?
 Did this difference happen in a single month, or over a number of months?

-- Ask yourself: Look around your business operation, and try to identify what factors are contributing to the gap.
+- Ask yourself: Look around your business operation, and try to identify the factors that are contributing to the gap.
 Now, what actions can you take to try and close that gap?

 Want to see this process in action?
 Let’s look at two examples of how the Dashboard helps you make better business decisions.